Privacy.

 On any public recipe, the “⋯” menu lets you report the recipe or its author and/or block the author.
 Blocking hides their recipes from your Discover feed; you can unblock from Settings.

 Privacy questions, data deletion requests, or moderation concerns: james@ideagen.tech.
+We aim to respond within two business days.

 We may update this policy.
 Material changes will be surfaced in the app before they take effect.